-Abu Dhabi is the Capital of the United Arab Emirates and by far the largest of the seven Emirates (“states”) that make up the UAE.
-A real mix of peaceful grace, stunning architecture, modern Islamic culture and the most family-friendly of them all (we are a little bias, we live here!).
+Abu Dhabi is the capital of the United Arab Emirates and by far the largest of the seven Emirates (“states”) that make up the UAE.
+A real mix of peaceful grace, stunning architecture, modern Islamic culture and the most family-friendly of them all (we are a little biased, we live here!).

 Around the city, the most popular attraction without a doubt is the absolutely unmissable and spectacular Sheikh Zayed Grand Mosque – come covered or hire an abaya/kandura there for free and be prepared for the breathtaking architecture and design.
-Joining an organised tour is a great idea to learn more.
+Joining a free mosque tour is a great idea to learn more.

-A favourite past time for locals and visitors alike is strolling along the beautiful Corniche – the city beach front.
-The best part is its free, with only a very small fee payable if you want to use the private family beach area.
-There are also options to hire bikes or buggies and pedal your way along the Corniche is another great way to see the city.
+A favourite pastime for locals and visitors alike is strolling along the beautiful Corniche – the city beachfront.
+The best part is it’s free, with only a very small fee payable if you want to use the private family beach area.
+Hiring bikes or buggies and pedalling your way along the Corniche is another great way to see the city.

 Those wanting to learn more about the history of the Emirates and Bedouin culture may want to visit the Heritage Village, located near Marina Mall.
-There are small workshops here displaying traditional handcrafts, bedouin housing and sometimes a falcon (though disappointingly not all displays are open all the time).
-While you’re down this end of town you can also check out the fairly new installment the Marina Eye observation wheel reviewed here by Bilna from Monsoon Breeze.
-The Mall itself has been transformed of late with the introduction of Bounce – a fabulous new indoor trampoline park perfect to escape the heat.
+There are small workshops here displaying traditional handcrafts, Bedouin housing and sometimes a Falcon (though disappointingly, not all displays are open all the time).

-Observation Deck at 300, situated on level 74 of Jumeirah Hotel, Etihad Towers is one of our favourite visitor stopping points.
-Amazingly good views over the city, particularity overlooking the ever expanding new presidential palace complex, and Emirates Palace.
-Tickets are a little pricey to get in at 75dhs (kids under 4 free) but your ticket includes a coffee/meal voucher making it the perfect spot to stop for morning or afternoon tea.
+Observation Deck at 300, situated on level 74 of Conrad Hotel, Etihad Towers, is one of our favourite visitor stopping points.
+Amazingly good views over the city, particularly overlooking the new presidential palace complex and Emirates Palace.
+Tickets are a little pricey to get in at 95dhs (55dhs redeemable on F&B, kids under four are free), or try afternoon for 250dhs per person.

-Speaking of which – if its a fancy afternoon tea you want, or a chance to check out the gold vending machines, head on down to Emirates Palace itself (go in even just for a nosy and take some photos for free – note you need to be well dressed to do this).
-At Christmas time they have the most spectacular Christmas tree display – as do many of the large luxury hotels.
+Speaking of which – if it’s a fancy afternoon tea you want, or a chance to check out the gold vending machines, head on down to Emirates Palace itself (go in even just for a nosy and take some photos for free – note you need to be well dressed to do this).
+At Christmas, they have the most spectacular Christmas tree display – as do many of the large luxury hotels.

 Beaches, nature and greenery

 Umm Al Emarat Park (Formerly Mushrif Central Park) is a wide expanse in the centre of Abu Dhabi.
-Year round features include play parks, a children’s wadi (stream), a petting zoo, botanical garden and the great lawn.
-Over the cooler winter months the weekend Ripe Market is a fabulous added feature on a Saturday afternoon/evening with not just fresh food but family entertainment, artists and a huge variety of stalls.
+Year-round features include play parks, a children’s wadi (stream), a petting zoo, a botanical garden and the great lawn.
+Over the cooler winter months, the weekend market is a fabulous added feature on a Saturday afternoon/evening with not just fresh food but family entertainment, artists and a huge variety of stalls.

-Beyond just the Corniche there are many other beaches to soak in the rays; public beaches can be found on Saadiyat Island (with some paid beach chair facilities provided at Soul Beach and Kai Beach along Saadiyat Beach) Yas Island Beach, and a popular family option is Al Bateen Beach on the east side of the main Abu Dhabi island – there’s also a women and children’s only section.
+Beyond just the Corniche, there are many other beaches to soak in the rays; public beaches can be found on Saadiyat Island (with some paid beach chair facilities provided at Soul Beach and Kai Beach along Saadiyat Beach) Yas Island Beach, and a popular family option in the city is Al Bateen Beach on the east side of the main Abu Dhabi island – there’s also a women and children’s only section here.

-Eastern Mangroves is an up and coming hot spot for outdoor exploration.
-There a number of water hire options available from the Eastern Mangroves Marina from kayaks to donut boats.
+Eastern Mangroves is a hot spot for outdoor exploration.
+There are a number of water hire options available from the Eastern Mangroves Marina, from kayaks to Eco Donut boats.

 Just outside Abu Dhabi

-The Abu Dhabi Falcon Hospital on the outskirts of the city, is another popular place for visitors to get up close to these magnificent creatures.
+The Abu Dhabi Falcon Hospital on the outskirts of the city is another popular place for visitors to get up close to these magnificent creatures.
 They offer daily tours and also operate as an animal rescue and pet shelter.
-(I’ve been warned the tour may not suitable for very young children who still like to grab and poke!)
+(The tour may not suitable for very young children who still like to grab and poke!)

-Another really family-friendly choice quite close to the capital in the suburb of Shahama is Emirates Park Zoo – its not huge but perfectly sized for younger children who also like to pet and feed the animals.
-There’s even an option to stay at the Zoo!
-Mie from Me and the Bump has this review of taking a staycation there.
+Another really family-friendly choice quite close to the capital in the suburb of Shahama is Emirates Park Zoo – it’s not huge but perfectly sized for younger children who also like to pet and feed the animals.

 The Islands of Abu Dhabi